Oregon is Leading the Fight Against Hate

-While hate and bias incidents sometimes target specific individuals, they often violate an entire group or community’s sense of safety and belonging.
-Graffiti on the wall, fliers, anonymous emails and language meant to harass individuals convey intolerance that impacts all of us.
+While bias incidents and crimes sometimes target specific individuals, they often violate an entire group or community’s sense of safety and belonging.
+Graffiti on the wall, fliers, anonymous emails, and language meant to harass individuals convey intolerance that impacts all of us.
 We want Oregon to be welcoming and inclusive.

 Report and Support

-The “Report and Support System” is designed to help us track hate and bias incidents, and where the incident took place.
+The “Report and Support System” is designed to help us track hate crimes and bias incidents, who was targeted, and where the incident took place.
 We want to:

-- Support survivors who have witnessed or been the target of hate and bias-related incidents.
+- Support survivors who have witnessed or been the target of hate crimes and bias incidents.

 - Refer survivors to services that can help.